URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Generalization to Unseen VRPs

-To comprehensively evaluate zero-shot generalization of URS, we test its performance on a diverse set of 96 unseen problems.
-This set is designed to cover both established and novel challenges, including 44 well-studied VRP variants from the NCO literature and 52 newly introduced variants that have not been explored before.
+To comprehensively evaluate URS's zero-shot generalization, we test its performance on a diverse set of 99 unseen problems.
+This set is designed to cover both established and novel challenges, including 44 well-studied VRP variants and 55 less-explored VRP variants.
 The detailed results are presented in \cref{tab:all_exp_existing_problems} and \cref{tab:all_exp_unexplored_problems}.
 On widely-studied constraints (i.e., C, O, L, TW, MD, B, BP), URS continues to deliver high-quality solutions.
-Notably, URS merely selects the next node from a given feasible candidates without any additional domain knowledge, making its performance especially meaningful.
-Benefiting from our UDR, URS can directly address previously unexplored variants, which compound asymmetry and PD relations.
-Without any fine-tuning, URS still constructs high-quality solutions for them, strengthening the broad problem generality and deployment efficiency.
+Notably, URS merely selects the next node from a given set of feasible candidates without any additional domain knowledge, making its performance especially meaningful.
+Benefiting from our UDR, URS can directly address 55 less-explored VRP variants that compound asymmetry and PD relations.
+Without any fine-tuning, URS still produces high-quality solutions for them, thereby strengthening its broad problem generality and deployment efficiency.